wagovv/sqlite_db_manager/README.md

-# Sagole SQLite Dashboard
+# SQLite Dashboard

 ## Project Overview

-Sagole SQLite Dashboard is a data management platform designed for Windows environments that enables users to execute SQL queries, manage user permissions, export data, and handle approval workflows for database modifications.
+SQLite Dashboard is a data management platform designed for Windows environments that enables users to execute SQL queries, manage user permissions, export data, and handle approval workflows for database modifications.
 It consists of a Python FastAPI backend and a React frontend.

 ---